 I felt beauty of a back up bike intensely, not just in times like these.
 Even under more normal conditions, getting back on the road isn’t always immediate.
 It took away all of the fear that having two different type bikes for the project could be seen as extravagant.
 I had been thinking of it primarily for the ability to keep up the schedule physically by alternating between the recumbent and the standard bikes, but the ability to keep going mechanically is equally important.

 Russ found the chain and it is ordered.
 With the century in 3 weeks and the build up to project level rides I’m looking hard at the old hybrid now.
 It wasn’t riding quite right last time I was on it.
-I loaned it to someone who’s first love is mountain biking.
+I loaned it to someone.
 I think that is what happened to it, but I don’t know what it will take to get it right.

 The century is in 3 weeks.
-Unfortunately, a broken bike isn’t a suitable back-up.
+Unfortunately, a broken bike isn’t a good back-up.
 And the planned repairs on my primary bike are “just to get it back to the shape it was in”.
-That wasn’t delivered with a condescending tone.
-It was clear that more repairs are on the way.
+That wasn’t delivered with a condescending tone, but it was clear that more repairs are on the way.
 The clarity of goal was to ride as much as possible throughout June while my schedule was more open, for both the project and the century.
 That’s still the goal.
 It’s just not going to look quite like I envisioned it.